torvalds/linux/Documentation/mm/page_tables.rst

-This document is going to simplify and show an high altitude view of how the Linux kernel handles these page faults, creates tables and tables' entries, check if memory is present and, if not, requests to load data from persistent storage or from other devices, and updates the MMU and its caches.
+This document is going to simplify and show an high altitude view of how the Linux kernel handles these page faults, creates tables and tables' entries, check if memory is present and, if analt, requests to load data from persistent storage or from other devices, and updates the MMU and its caches.

 The first steps are architecture dependent.
 Most architectures jump to